-Libby, Montana, Residents Already Faced Lung Problems, Then Coronavirus Hit
+Libby, Montana, Residents Already Faced Lung Problems, Then COVID-19 Hit

 In Lincoln County, Montana, the home of the now-defunct W.R.
 Grace asbestos manufacturing facilities, thousands of residents already had difficulty breathing.
 Decades of asbestos mining and airborne asbestos dust created a public health crisis for the nearby town of Libby.
 Thousands of residents have been diagnosed with mesothelioma, lung cancers, and other asbestos-related lung diseases.